 Keep in mind that some programs may require additional essays.
-These can be in addition to, or in lieu of, the personal essay.
+These can be in addition to, or in place of, the personal essay.
 Before you begin writing, review all of the writing requirements for each program you are applying to.

 The Recommendations tab is only available for certain programs that require you to submit letters of recommendation.

 Recommendations (sometimes called Letters of Evaluation, Letters of Reference, or Letters of Recommendation) are submitted by the recommenders themselves; they cannot be completed or submitted by the applicant or another party on behalf of the recommender.
 We are not responsible for verifying recommenders' identities.
 If a discrepancy is found, we reserve the right to contact the appropriate individuals to investigate and to share the discrepancy with all programs.

 - All recommendations are submitted electronically by recommenders using Liaison Letters, our Recommender Portal.
 Common App for transfer will use your legal name for recommendations.

 - Research each program's requirements.
 You should determine whether your programs have specific requirements before listing recommenders on your application.
 Many programs have strict guidelines and submitted recommendations cannot be removed or replaced.

 - Prepare your recommenders.
 Once you choose your recommenders, let them know they will be completing the recommendation electronically.
 We recommend getting their preferred email address and asking that they monitor that inbox for your recommendation request (which will come from firstname.lastname@example.org), including any junk or spam folders.

 When you request recommendations, your recommender receives an email request with a link to Liaison Letters.
 Recommenders review your requests, and then accept, complete, or deny them.
 Recommenders may complete assessments such as writing essays, completing Likert scales, and/or uploading letters.